fernandogcat/fernandogcat/README.md

-## Hi there 👋
+## Hola 👋

 🕹️ freelance game developer

 👾 working on a match-3 deckbuilder roguelite

-🤙 organizer of @bcngamecreators.bsky.social, and a
+🤙 organizer of https://www.meetup.com/barcelona-game-creators/, and a

 ⛺️ game maker coliving camp in nature https://sende.co/upupa